 You might remember guestbooks as a relic of the early days of the internet, but they still exist in one form or another.
 For example, a site’s homepage might have its own comments section, or it might include a way for visitors to leave public feedback.

-Whatever the case, Google knows that when a website has lots of links coming from such guestbooks they’re typically not authentic or worth counting toward its rankings.
+Whatever the case, Google knows that when a website has lots of spammy backlinks coming from such guestbooks they’re typically not high-quality links or worth counting toward its rankings.

 The lesson: Only use guestbooks as they’re intended, and certainly don’t use them as a place to spam links.